rht-labs/enablement-docs/exercises/4-an-enslaved-hope/README.md

      -e "filter_tags=arachni"
 ```

-3. Head to <OpenShift domain> on OpenShift and move to your ci-cd project > builds.
+3. Head to <OpenShift console url> on OpenShift and move to your ci-cd project > builds.
 You should see  `jenkins-slave-arachni`.
 ![builds-zap-arachni](../images/exercise4/builds-zap-arachni.png)

 _____